 OSCar had many innovative features but perhaps the most useful for performers was the fact that voices were programmable.
 At that time most other analogue synths suffered from the disadvantage that in order to recreate a sound setting you had to remember where you set all the various knobs and switches.
 OSCar's knob settings could be stored in a digital memory, which allowed you to hold up to 32 different "patches" and recall any one at the push of a couple of buttons.
 All this while retaining the classic and instinctive arrangement of separate knobs for each parameter - unlike many other programmable synths of the time that required users to enter numbers through multi-purpose buttons and to learn seemingly endless levels of menus.

 Another selling point, and one which distinguishes OSCar from many of its contemporaries, is that from September 1984 there was MIDI.
 Although OSCar has a fairly basic MIDI spec compared to modern keyboards, it is perfectly serviceable.
-(I still use my OSCar as a controller keyboard.
+(I've used my OSCar as a controller keyboard.
 Its only failing in that role is its lack of velocity or aftertouch functions - but with my playing that's almost irrelevant!)

 The OSCar came with various automatic playing features.
 There was an arpeggiator; there were various arrangements for repeatedly triggering envelopes under the control of either an internal clock or external sync; and perhaps most forward looking of all, there was an inbuilt sequencer - initially capable of storing up to 580 steps and expanded in later models to 1,500 steps.
 This made the OSCar a tenuous ancestor of sophisticated "music workstations".
 It has to be said that although the sequencer is theoretically capable of complex compositions the lack of a visual display makes it fiendishly awkward to program.
 Editing and complex tunes are virtually impossible.
 Despite these limitations the sequencer offered some useful creative possibilities when used in combination with other features such as the duophonic mode.

 The OSCar's downfall was that it quickly ended up having to compete with new polyphonic programmable MIDI synths produced by the likes of Casio and Yamaha.
-Very soon the DX7 arrived and became the "must have" synth for 1980s pop bands.
+Very soon the DX7 arrived and became the "must have" synth for 1980s pop bands as well as an infinitely complex sound design tool for Brian Eno.
 And for those eclectic souls who still wanted analogue then Sequential Circuits or Roland were offering OSCar's programability and MIDI features but in polyphonic machines.

 Nonetheless, OSCar lives on.
 It is one of many vintage synths to win new fans following the revival of analogue sounds through dance music.
 Thanks to Chris Huggett's foresight it can link up to modern MIDI systems more easily than other vintage analogue synths.
 Its digital control system means that its tuning is much more reliable than notoriously unstable analogue contemporaries.
 And, best of all, it offers a wide range of great analogue sounds with all the infinite "tweakability" that you get from having a user interface consisting of loads of knobs rather than a few push buttons.